cynthialmy/cynthialmy.github.io/_posts/2024-01-02-procurement-ai.md

 ### Approach

-1. **Technology Integration:** We unified the VGS, VPC, and SI+ systems to work cohesively with Gen AI.
+1. **Technology Integration:** I unified the VGS, VPC, and SI+ systems to work cohesively with Gen AI.
 This required creating data products and ensuring smooth interaction between Gen AI and Microsoft Teams.
 2. **Process Simplification:** The introduction of Gen AI shifted our process from manual search and review to an AI-driven approach.
 Training the procurement team on these new capabilities and adjusting workflows were essential steps.
 3. **Cultural Shift:** Implementing Gen AI required a shift in mindset, emphasizing a technology-first approach for routine tasks, allowing the human workforce to focus on strategic initiatives.

 ### Validation

-- **Pilot Testing:** We conducted controlled experiments with 10 test users to benchmark metrics with and without the tool.
+- **Pilot Testing:** I conducted controlled experiments with 10 test users to benchmark metrics with and without the tool.
-- **User Feedback:** We collected qualitative feedback through surveys to refine the chatbot’s functionality and user experience.
+- **User Feedback:** I collected qualitative feedback through surveys to refine the chatbot’s functionality and user experience.

 ## High-Level Description of Gen AI Solution